danielmork/danielmork.github.io/index.md

 ## About Me
 Welcome to my personal webpage.
 I am currently a PhD candidate in Statistics at Colorado State University (CSU).
-My current work is in the development of distributed lag linear and non-linear models, with applications to environmental health.
+My research is related to development of distributed lag linear and non-linear models, with applications to air pollution and children's health.
+Key statistical topics within my work include functional regression, variable and confounder selection, MCMC algorithms, and hierarchical Bayesian models.

 Prior to pursuing a statistics degree at CSU, I taught high school math in Greeley, CO, worked in Analytics for Target corp., and ran a web development and marketing company.
 In my free time I enjoy biking, fishing, canoeing, and gardening.